 One year after her wedding, tragic news from her hometown motivated Terrell to become a social activist.
 In 1892, she learned that Thomas Moss, a close friend from Memphis, had been lynched.
 After Terrell’s and Frederick Douglass’s appeals to President Benjamin Harrison failed to produce a public condemnation of lynching, she formed the Colored Women’s League in Washington to address social problems facing black communities.
 Four years later, Terrell helped create the National Association of Colored Women (NACW), and became its first president.
 The NACW adopted the motto, “Lifting As We Climb,” and promoted racial uplift through education and community activism.

 During her tenure as president of the NACW, from 1896 to 1901, Terrell became a well-known speaker and writer in the United States and overseas.
 She supported the women’s suffrage movement, even as segregationists tried to exclude black women from the cause.
 In 1898 and 1900, Terrell attended the biennial meetings of the National American Woman Suffrage Association (NAWSA), where she stressed that African Americans had to confront sexual and racial barriers.
-During a visit to Germany in 1904, she presented a speech to the International Council of Women entirely in the German language.
+During a visit to Germany in 1904, she presented a speech to the International Council of Women entirely in German.

 Terrell lent her support to several political causes.
 An enthusiastic member of the Republican Party, she worked as president of the Women’s Republican League in Washington, D.C.
 She also accepted an appointment from the Republican Party to direct a program for black women in the eastern United States.
 At the same time, Terrell served on Washington’s Board of Education in an unpaid position from 1895 to 1901, and again from 1906 to 1911.
 In 1909, Terrell signed the charter that established the National Association for the Advancement for Colored People (NAACP).